MuhammadRafeh/react-native-datatable-component/README.md

   {..., doHighlight: { backgroundColor: 'RGB/HEX/COLOR Name', textColor: 'RGB/HEX/COLOR Name' }} // Pass object if you want to change Text Color.

 ```

-*If you want to highlight Any Row just pass doHighlight key *

 `colNames` *List of Strings*